Bernard de la Monnoye

-Bernard de La Monnoye (15 June 1641, in Dijon – 15 October 1728) was a French lawyer, poet, philologue and critic, known chiefly for his carols Noei borguignon (Borguignon Christmas).
+Bernard de La Monnoye (15 June 1641, in Dijon, Province of Burgundy – 15 October 1728) was a French lawyer, poet, philologue and critic, known chiefly for his carol Noei borguignon (Borguignon Christmas).

 Biography

 La Monnoye began his studies in Jesuit schools, and attracted attention for his epigrams in Latin and essays in French.
 By his father's wish, he went to study law at Orléans.
 There, during the harsh study of jurisprudence, he gave way to his literary tastes by gathering curiosities about the authors and books that he read.
 He began legal practice at the Parlement de Dijon in 1662; but had little inclination for that profession, and, using his health as an excuse, left the bar and devoted himself entirely to the literary arts.

 In the following years La Monnoye divided his time between reading books and frequenting the intellectual circles of Dijon, where he made his debut in poetry.
 In 1671 he won a contest of the Académie française with a poetic essay on "the abolition of the duel", which was ardently praised by Charles Perrault, and years later by Voltaire.
 He went on to win the Academy's contest four more times.
 Rumors circulated that the organizers had asked him to refrain from entering the contest again, to give a chance to other authors.